dcrozz/.hammerspoon/README.md

 Hammerspoon
 ====
-To make my OSX more *Awesomelike* ~~Awesome is the best WM in the world~~,hammerspoon is the best choice.
+To make my OSX more **Awesomelike** ~~Awesome is the best WM in the world~~,hammerspoon is the best choice.
 Unsolved issue
 ----
-After trying toogleZoom and setFrame and Maximize...
-I'm still not capable of setting my Adobe Photoshop CC to fill the screen for unknown reasons.
+After trying toogleZoom and setFrame and Maximize...I'm still not capable of setting my Adobe Photoshop CC to fill the screen for unknown reasons.
 Please share with me if you can improve it :)
 Download
 ----